 When Abstraction Undermines the Inquiry

-Philosophical fiction loses its force when the form no longer holds the thought.
+Philosophical fiction loses its impact when the form no longer holds the thought.
 The novel begins to theorize, to spiral inward, to dissolve into its own procedures.
 The questions may still be present, but the texture of life fades.
 What remains is method without motion.

 When fiction becomes this abstract, it no longer engages in inquiry.
 It becomes a monologue addressed to no one.
 The questions remain, but they can no longer be heard.